iterative/dvc.org/content/docs/user-guide/basic-concepts/workspace.md

 of a project is desirable, although versioning needs and managing dependencies make it increasingly complex.

 DVC allows a single directory to contain all your project artifacts.
-In the documentation the workspace is the _user visible_ part of the directory that contains all your <abbr>project</abbr> files e.g. raw datasets, source code, ML models, etc. Users work in this directory using their data and model files that and manipulate the contents through DVC commands.
+The workspace is the directory containing _user visible_ part of your
+<abbr>project</abbr> e.g. raw datasets, source code, ML models, etc. Users work
+in this directory using their data and model files that and manipulate the contents through DVC commands.

 Files and directories in the workspace can be added to DVC (`dvc add`) or they can be downloaded from external sources (`dvc get`, `dvc import`,